Last updated on August 4th, 2021 at 12:33 pm

 Because of this important mineral factors into hundreds of biochemical reactions in your body.

-To ensure that your diet has enough magnesium.
+Ensure that your diet has enough magnesium.

 Make no mistake about the positive, energy-maintaining effects of magnesium.